mbroedl/cognitive-tasks-for-expyriment/tasks/digitspan/README.md

 ### Appearance

-The experiment design is covered in the `[APPEARANCE]` section of the configuration file; there are no required arguments.
+The experiment appearance is covered in the `[APPEARANCE]` section of the configuration file; there are no required arguments.
 In the following, the default options are listed.

 ```ini